Test-Time Modification: Inverse Domain Transformation for Robust Perception: Abstract

 \section{Abstract}

 Generative foundation models contain broad visual knowledge and can produce diverse image variations, making them particularly promising for advancing domain generalization tasks.
-While they can be used for training data augmentation, synthesizing comprehensive target-domain variations remains slow, expensive, and incomplete.
+They can be used for training data augmentation, but synthesizing comprehensive target-domain variations remains slow, expensive, and incomplete.
 We propose an alternative: using diffusion models at test time to map target images back to the source distribution where the downstream model was trained.
 This approach requires only a source domain description, preserves the task model, and eliminates large-scale synthetic data generation.
 We demonstrate consistent improvements across segmentation, detection, and classification tasks under challenging environmental shifts in real-to-real domain generalization scenarios with unknown target distributions.
 Our analysis spans multiple generative and downstream models, including an ensemble variant for enhanced robustness.
-The method achieves substantial relative gains: 137\% on BDD100K-Night, 68\% on ImageNet-R, and 62\% on DarkZurich.
+The method improves BDD100K-Night-Det mAP@50 from 10.2 to 31.8, ImageNet-R top-1 from 36.1 to 60.8, and DarkZurich mIoU from 28.6 to 46.3. \keywords{Domain Generalization \and Test-Time Modification \and Semantic Segmentation \and Object Detection \and Image Classification}